kelvinsjk/math-bounty/docs/questions/topic5.rst

 Pedagogy notes
 ^^^^^^^^^^^^^^

-The variation in numbers/algebraic terms is achieved with modifiying :math:`u_n`.
+The variation in numbers/algebraic terms is achieved with modifying :math:`u_n`.

 The variation in the structure of the question comes from changing the order of the difference :math:`u_{n+1}-u_{n}`.
 We will thus see cancelation either down towards the right or down towards the left.